 Top 5 Open Source Container Vulnerability Scanning Tools

-Container vulnerability scanning is increasingly becoming a must-have for organizations looking to secure the applications running in their infrastructure.
-However, vulnerability scanning containers is still a relatively new concept.
+Scanning containers for vulnerabilities are still a relatively new concept.
 Thus, only a few excellent open-source container vulnerability scanning tools are available.

-1. Clair: Clair is one of the most used open-source container vulnerability scannings that offers a static analysis of vulnerabilities in application containers.
+1. Clair: Clair is one of the most used open-source container scanner that offers a static analysis of vulnerabilities in application containers.
 Vendors use it for vulnerability detection and users for vulnerability analysis.

 2. Grype: Grype is an easy-to-use and straightforward container vulnerability scanner.
-It is designed to quickly scan containers and filesystems for common vulnerabilities in the most popular CVE database.
+It is designed to provide quick container security scan containers and filesystems for common vulnerabilities in the most popular CVE database.
 Grype is powered by Syft, the open-source software bill of materials (SBOM) tool for container images and filesystems.

 3. Docker Bench for Security: Docker Bench for Security, commonly abbreviated as DBFS, is a script to audit Docker containers against security benchmarks.
 DBFS is best described as a security benchmarking tool, which checks for standard best practices around deploying Docker containers in production environments.
 DBFS has been developed by the Sysdig team in collaboration with the SANS Institute, the University of New Haven, and many other awesome folks.

-4. Trivy: Trivy is a security scanner for container images.
+4. Trivy: Trivy is a great security scanner among container security scanning tools for container images.
 It allows you to scan images for vulnerabilities and configuration issues before using them.
 The goal is to help you verify your containers’ security and detect configuration issues or vulnerabilities before you deploy your application.
 Trivy is an entirely open-source project with its source code hosted on Github.

 Why Choose Astra Security for Container Vulnerability Scanning?